apache/artemis-examples/examples/features/standard/divert/readme.md

 To run the example, simply type **mvn verify** from this directory, or **mvn -PnoServer verify** if you want to start and create the broker manually.

-ActiveMQ Artemis diverts allow messages to be transparently "diverted" from one address to another with just some simple configuration defined on the broker side.
+Apache Artemis diverts allow messages to be transparently "diverted" from one address to another with just some simple configuration defined on the broker side.

 Diverts can be defined to be **exclusive** or **non-exclusive**.